kassonlab/gromacs-gmxapi/src/api/docs/layers/python.rst

 expects to "own" objects that are handed to it through bindings.

 The design should emphasize idiomatic Python usage.

-Suggested use case timeline:

-1. Read and write various Gromacs files with appropriately general objects at the high level interface.
-2. Integrate with the Trajectory Analysis framework to run pipelines of modules implemented in C++, Python, and external tools.
-3. Drive a simulation workflow from a Python script.
-4. Manage an adaptive simulation workflow combining analysis and simulations configured programmatically, with minimal I/O or parallel gathers/scatters and with workflow checkpointing.
-Edit input configurations, topologies, and runtime parameters.
-5. Use Python call-backs for low-performance invasive experimentation with a running simulation and provide the user interface to connect plugins that use the C++ plugin API.

 Other Python Gromacs interfaces
 ===============================